 - Lemongrass oil has a lemony, sweet smell and watery viscosity

-Majestic Pure sells several different essential oils, 1 of them being a 4-ounce bottle of lemongrass essential oil.
-It costs $17 to $25 depending on the retailer and if it is on sale.
-Some buyers used the oil topically when mixed with a carrier oil while others simply love the fresh, tangy smell and used it with a diffuser.
-Some customers went one step further and used lemongrass essential oil to make homemade bug spray.
+Majestic Pure sells several different essential oils, one of them being a 4-ounce bottle of lemongrass essential oil.
+Some used the oil topically when mixed with a carrier oil while others simply love the fresh, tangy smell and used it with a diffuser.
+Some users went one step further and used lemongrass essential oil to make homemade bug spray.

 Whatever the reason, there were no complaints regarding the oil’s potency.
-There was one customer who said the oil was even little too strong.
+Some said the oil was even a little too strong.
 There were, however, complaints about the low-quality latex dropper which eventually disintegrates.

-Coming in with a smaller price tag is Ola Prima lemongrass essential oil.
-This 4-ounce bottle costs $10 to $15 depending on the retailer.
+Coming in with a smaller budget is Ola Prima lemongrass essential oil.
 It claims to be non-toxic and is all packaged within the United States.
 They also sell 8-ounce and 16-ounce bottles of lemongrass essential oil and several other essential oils.
 Lastly, they offer a money-back guarantee.
 If you are unhappy with their product for whatever reason, the manufacturer will refund your purchase.

 Should You Incorporate Lemongrass into Your Life?